BlocklabNL/VEL/README.md

 Connection &amp; functions for connection between IoT device and BDB testnet.
 Examples and functions for connection, registration, and updating of IoT device info & readouts with BDB.

 Web interface coming soon.
-Bash script for uploading and hosting via GitHub Pages.
+Bash script for uploading and hosting via GitHub Pages included if that's the way we go.

 Sequelize being used for Postgres ORM.
-Users stored in this db to get around worries re: setting up our own blockchain-based ID system + GDPR compliance..
+Users stored in this db to get around worries re: setting up our own blockchain-based ID system + GDPR compliance.

 *see* `./details.txt` *for further info*